Nurtured leads convert much better.

 • After downloading the eBook, send a follow-up email within 2 days asking if the lead has any questions about the content.

-• Post-webinar, send a thank-you email the next day with a link to a recording and a CTA to book a personal demo.
+• Post-webinar, send a thank-you email with a link to a recording and a CTA to book a personal demo.

 • Post-demo, follow up within a day to address specific questions and discuss potential implementation.